Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 This system was previous referred to as the ‘Upvote’ system, inspired by the system found on Reddit.
 This was changed during some initial testing; all of the four people who took part in the testing, bar one, did not know what an Upvote was, something I had (previously) assumed was obvious.
 This led me to decide, for the benefit of usability, to replace the word ‘Upvote’ with ‘Like’, in order to make DesertIsland’s system more in-tune with the systems of ubiquitous applications like Facebook and Instagram.

-‘Upvote’ can still be found referred to in the code in the backend, with only references to it in the frontend being replaced by ‘Like’.
+‘Upvote’ can still be found referred to in the code in the backend, as well as in the wireframes, with only references to it in the frontend being replaced by ‘Like’.
 I didn’t see the need to invest the time or effort in changing the backend code, especially considering that ‘Upvote’ and ‘Like’ are synonyms.

 Users are able to Like a track in two places on the app.
 The first place is on the charts page, which each track being rendered a long with a Like button.
 The second place is on the detail page for each track.